shibumi/Arch-Linux-Catapult/README.md

 ## Disclaimer

 This project is just a proof of concept.
-If you feel offended because I break your elitist way to install Arch, feel free to do so.
-It's your right and your opinion, but don't bug me with your opinion.